Your home

 For emergency repairs:

 Call the Client Care Centre at 416-981-5500.
-A staff person or vendor will be at your home within 4 hours.
+A staff person or vendor will be at your home within four hours.
 We will try to fix the problem right away.
 If we cannot, we will try to make a temporary repair to stop it from getting worse.

 If the repair is temporary, staff or a vendor will return within five business days to make a permanent repair.